-Dunst in Teen Pregnancy Shock
+Kirsten Dunst in Teen Pregnancy Shocker

-So as I said "Fifteen and Pregnant" covers some familiar ground from Tina reluctantly having sex with her cool boyfriend, through to telling her parents and then choosing what to do.
-Along the way we have such typical scenes from Tina dealing with morning sickness, to issues with her brother and sister who are angry at her.
-But we also have added elements such as Tina's pregnancy bringing her estranged parents closer together as they try to support her and Tina's sister half being angry at her but also being jealous of the attention.
-That is the reason why "Fifteen and Pregnant" works as rather than just focussing on Tina's pregnancy it takes us into the middle of the family situation and sees how everyone is affected by it.
+What that means is that in "Fifteen and Pregnant" we get Tina reluctantly agreeing to having sex with her cool boyfriend, then we have Tina telling her parents that she is pregnant and then choosing what to do.
+Along the way we have such typical scenes from Tina dealing with morning sickness, to issues with her brother and sister who are angry at her for messing their lives up.
+But we also have added elements such as Tina's pregnancy bringing her estranged parents closer together as they try to support her and Tina's sister half being angry at her but also being jealous of the attention she is getting.
+That is the reason why "Fifteen and Pregnant" works because rather than just focusing on Tina's pregnancy it takes us into the middle of the family situation and sees how everyone is affected by it.

 What "Fifteen and Pregnant" also has going for it is a good cast with Kirsten Dunst delivering a strong performance as Tina, giving her that sense of being overwhelmed by her life quickly becoming complicated out of control.
 But we also have Park Overall who delivers a grounded performance as her mother Evie, showing everything from the naivety of not knowing what her daughter is up to, to the difficulty of being separated from her husband.